Armenia visa requirements 2026: by nationality

 The airport is modern and relatively efficient for a mid-sized international hub.
 Passport control queues at peak hours (evening arrivals from Europe) can take 20–40 minutes.
 There is no e-gate system; all passports are processed manually.

 After clearing passport control, you will reach the arrivals hall with ATMs (use Inecobank or ACBA for fair rates), a currency exchange desk (rates are poor — use a bank in Yerevan instead), a SIM card counter, and taxi/transfer services.
 For stress-free arrivals, pre-booking an airport transfer is worth considering.
+See our Armenian dram currency guide for ATM and exchange tips, and our GG Taxi guide for the best way to reach the city.

 Health requirements and practical entry notes